Faruhcon/BallBlog/source/content/about-me.md

     <summary>Skills</summary>

 - Realized the Virtual Buddy systems by synthesizing and implementing the needs of the entire spectrum of stakeholders from child players, their parents, and deployment site staff like CMOA, to supporting UGA staff of psychologists, statisticians, kinesiologists, and engineers to turn a proof of concept into fully realized applications played by 60,000 children over 5 years
-- <!--Led and a-->Architected the [Virtual STEM Buddy experience](Projects/vb-overview#virtual-stem-buddy-at-museum) from conception to implementation which resulted in a 5 year exhibit at the Children's Museum of Atlanta[^vsb1] played by approximately 60,000 children.
+- Architected the [Virtual STEM Buddy experience](Projects/vb-overview#virtual-stem-buddy-at-museum) from conception to implementation which resulted in a 5 year exhibit at the Children's Museum of Atlanta[^vsb1] played by approximately 60,000 children. <!-- add Led and to beginning -->
-- <!-- TODO: as dev team lead-->Orchestrated the [afterschool Virtual Fitness Buddy project](Projects/vb-overview#virtual-fitness-buddy-afterschool) that launched to over 300 children across 12 sites and ran 6 months[^vfb-a1].<!-- TODO: include c2 or just c1 (155child, 7)sites?? -->
+- Orchestrated the [afterschool Virtual Fitness Buddy project](Projects/vb-overview#virtual-fitness-buddy-afterschool) that launched to over 300 children across 12 sites and ran 6 months[^vfb-a1].<!-- TODO: include c2 or just c1 (155child, 7)sites?? --> <!-- TODO: as dev team lead-->
+- Created VFB reference architecture to reduce VFB iteration development time for junior programmers

 </details>